Kaiser Shipyards

 Kaiser Shipyards included seven large shipyards along the West Coast in California, Oregon, and Washington.
-They played an important role during World War II, building ships for the military.
-Thousands of the shipyard workers experienced asbestos exposure through the materials they handled and many developed mesothelioma and other illnesses.
+They played an important role during World War II, building military ships.
+Thousands of shipyard workers experienced asbestos exposure through the materials they handled, and some developed mesothelioma and other illnesses as a result.

-Industrialist Henry J. Kaiser created Kaiser Shipyards in 1941 after the U.S. Maritime Commission announced construction goals with shipbuilding that needed to be met.
-Kaiser was already well-known at the time for developing innovative ways to build vessels.[1]
+Industrialist Henry J. Kaiser created Kaiser Shipyards in 1941 after the U.S. Maritime Commission announced shipbuilding needs for World War II.
+Kaiser was already well-known at the time for developing innovative ways to build vessels.
+He had experience building ships for Great Britain as well as the Maritime Commission.[1]

-Kaiser built around 27% of the Maritime Commission’s construction goals.
+Kaiser built around 27% of the Maritime Commission’s construction goals for wartime vessels.
 The shipyards created almost 1,500 ships and ranked 20th in businesses associated with wartime production.

 The shipyard also set records during its peak.
 For instance, Kaiser Shipyards holds the record for building the SS Robert E. Peary in less than five days.
 It also holds the record for building the SS Joseph N. Teal Victory ship in less than ten days.

-Like most shipyards, Kaiser used the toxic mineral known as asbestos in products and machinery.
-Most shipyards relied on asbestos for affordability, ease of use, and the mineral’s ability to withstand heat and fire.[2]
+Like most shipyards, Kaiser used asbestos in products and machinery.
+Most shipyards relied on asbestos for affordability, ease of use, and the mineral’s ability to withstand heat and fire.[3]

 Kaiser Shipyards set records for quickly building vessels, but workers were required to work long hours.
 They didn’t always wear safety gear and were constantly exposed to harmful asbestos fibers.